DevChaudhary24k/Full-Page-Scroll-Effect/README.md

 # Full-Page-Scroll-Effect
- This code will help you understand how to make a full page scroll efect with css and java.
+ This code will help you understand how to make a full page scroll efect with css and javaScript .